-The amortised cost of the structured portfolio is £288.7 million, and the largest exposure is included in the Top Ten Holdings above.
+The amortised cost of the structured portfolio is £288.7 million, and the largest exposure is on page 13.
 We have stress tested each structured position as at 31 December 2019 to analyse the sensitivity to impairment of the underlying assets.
 The portfolio was able to withstand the stress test without incurring a loss.